Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 ```

 Here the `sparse.coo_matrix` is a compiled code extension in the `scipy.sparse` module.
 We need the
-dispatch to `cupyx.scipy.sparse.coo_matrix` for cupy arrays and `scipy.sparse.coo_matrix` for numpy
+dispatch to `cupyx.scipy.sparse.coo_matrix` for CuPy arrays and `scipy.sparse.coo_matrix` for NumPy
 arrays.
 This is not possible with the Array API's dispatching via `get_namespace`.
 For this demo we have
 added a workaround, until we have implemented the support for `uarray` based backed in SciPy.
 The
-workaround looks something like this for cupy:
+workaround looks something like this for CuPy:

 ```python
 xp, _ = get_namespace(<input_arrays>)